charsheet-su/Charsheet-Dots/README.md

 # Storyteller-Dots
-Here is a font to create storyteller dots.
+This is a font to create storyteller dots, designed for character sheet generator http://charsheet.su.
 It is based on Percolator-expert font and has simple "O" as empty dot and filled "O" as filled dot.

-Also is has checkbox character from Font-Awesome font (https://github.com/FortAwesome/Font-Awesome) and custom filled checkbox.
+This font also has checkbox character from Font-Awesome font (https://github.com/FortAwesome/Font-Awesome) and custom filled checkbox.

 It looks like this: